information

 26.03.055 Severability Clause.

-1. If any provision of this Title, or its application to any person or circumstance, is held invalid by any court, the remainder of this Title and its application to other persons and circumstances, other than that which has been held invalid, shall not be affected by such invalidity, and to that extent the provisions of this Title are declared to be severable.
+If any provision of this Title, or its application to any person or circumstance, is held invalid by any court, the remainder of this Title and its application to other persons and circumstances, other than that which has been held invalid, will not be affected by such invalidity, and to that extent the provisions of this Title are declared to be severable.

-26.03.060 Bureau of Development Services Administrative Appeal Board.
+26.03.060 Portland Permitting & Development Administrative Appeal Board.

 1. 1. review appeals of the Bureau’s application and interpretation of this Title and the Electrical Code;